gasb150/game_style/README.md

 ### Deployment

 To deploy it, you can use Heroku.
-1. First you will need a Heroku account and set-up for deployment.
+1. First, you will need a Heroku account and set-up for deployment.
 1.1.
 Go to the [heroku website](https://www.heroku.com/) and create an account using the same email address you used for GitHub and Git.
 1.2.
 Run this command
   ```